Back to DWU AI Articles

 Bottom Line Up Front

 Approximately 520 U.S. commercial airports hold Part 139 certificates.
 The rule creates four airport classes (I–IV) calibrated to air carrier operations served.
-Class I airports—serving scheduled large air carrier operations—face the broadest compliance obligations: Aircraft Rescue and Firefighting staffing, daily safety self-inspections, wildlife hazard management, and Airport Emergency Plan exercises.
+Class I airports—serving scheduled large air carrier operations—must comply with full operational and safety requirements under 14 CFR Part 139 Subpart D, including Aircraft Rescue and Firefighting staffing, daily safety self-inspections, wildlife hazard management, and Airport Emergency Plan exercises.
 A February 2023 final rule added mandatory Safety Management Systems (SMS) for the largest and busiest certificated airports.
 Compliance carries recurring operating costs for ARFF equipment and personnel, inspection staff, and specialized services; for uncertificated airports, the decision to pursue certification involves weighing these costs against access to commercial air service and eligibility for federal AIP grant funding.

 Sources & Quality Control All facts cited in this article are sourced from 49 U.S.C. § 44706 (airport operating certificates), 14 CFR Part 139 (certification regulations), and published FAA guidance documents.
 Inspection outcomes are drawn from named airport authorities.
 All citations are dated and linkable to primary sources.